If employment contract changes cannot be agreed

 You should only consider dismissing and offering to rehire someone on new terms ('dismissal and re-engagement') as a last resort.
 This is sometimes known as 'fire and rehire'.

-Before doing this, you must have made all reasonable attempts to reach agreement through a full and thorough consultation.
+Before dismissing, you must have made all reasonable attempts to reach agreement through a full and thorough consultation.

-It’s important to consider that by ending the employee's original contract of employment you will be dismissing them.
+It's important to consider that by ending the employee's original contract of employment you will be dismissing them, even if they accept a new contract and continue to work for you.
 So you must:

 - have a fair reason for dismissal